FANZ-Econometric/Econometric-documentation/API Access/README.md

 # Introduction
+- The Econometric application is Decision support software for the evaluation of fertiliser strategies that can assist farm consultants and their clients to determine pastoral agriculture fertiliser policies.
+It is designed to model and compare the effect of alternative fertiliser programmes on soil nutrient levels over a 10 year timeframe.
+- The Econometric.Api provides a single endpoint which exposes key functionality (scenario creation) of the Econometric application.
 - The Econometric.Api is hosted in PureFarming, for further developer information about PureFarming refer to the [developer documentation](https://developer.purefarming.com/home/)

 ## Econometric.Api scenario creation